jstrnbrg/The-history-of-Money-Bitcoin/README.md

 - How did he release his invention?
 - Did he premine?

-Finally, in 2008, Satoshi Nakamoto, a pseudonym for a still-unidentified individual or individuals, published the bitcoin whitepaper, citing both hashcash and b-money.
+Finally, in 2008, Satoshi Nakamoto, a pseudonym for a still-unidentified individual or a group, published the bitcoin whitepaper, citing both hashcash and b-money.

 On 31 October 2008, a link to a paper authored by Satoshi Nakamoto titled Bitcoin: A Peer-to-Peer Electronic Cash System was posted to a cryptography mailing list.[12]
 This paper detailed methods of using a peer-to-peer network to generate what was described as "a system for electronic transactions without relying on trust".
 On 3 January 2009, the bitcoin network came into existence with Satoshi Nakamoto mining the genesis block of bitcoin (block number 0), which had a reward of 50 bitcoins.
 Embedded in the coinbase of this block was the text: "The Times 03/Jan/2009 Chancellor on brink of second bailout for banks"